-As a diamond simulant, moisaanite is superior to cubic zirconia in two ways.
-First, moissanite's hardness (8.5 to 9.25 on the Mohs scale) is closer to diamond; CZ by comparison is 8 to 8.5.
-This difference in hardness affects not only durability, but also moissanite's appearance -- a cut moissanite has facets that are nearly as crisp as those on a diamond.
+As a diamond simulant, moissanite is superior to cubic zirconia in two ways.
+First, moissanite's hardness (8.5 to 9.25 on the Mohs scale) is closer to that of diamond; CZ by comparison has a hardness of 8 to 8.5.
+This difference in hardness affects not only durability, but also moissanite's appearance - a cut moissanite has facets that are nearly as crisp as those of a diamond.

 Moissanite Earrings in White Gold

-Second, moissanite's density more closely approximates diamond.
-Moissanite has a specific gravity of 3.2, fairly close to diamond (3.5 to 3.53).
-Cubic zirconia, by contrast, is extremely dense with a specific gravity of 5.6 to 6.
-So a 1 carat CZ is much smaller than a 1 carat diamond.
+Secondly, moissanite's density more closely approximates diamond.
+Moissanite has a specific gravity of 3.2, which is fairly close to that of diamond (3.5 to 3.53).
+Cubic zirconia, by contrast, is extremely dense, with a specific gravity of 5.6 to 6.
+Therefore, a 1 carat CZ is much smaller than a 1 carat diamond.

 Moissanite in Yellow Gold Ring